Intensive Outpatient Program

 An intensive outpatient program, or IOP, is a treatment option that helps clients in early recovery transition from full-time addiction treatment to fully independent living.
-These are part-time therapeutic treatment programs with flexible schedules for clients who wish to work, attend school, or commit time to other daily routines while still receiving treatment.
+These are part-time therapeutic treatment programs built for clients who wish to work, attend school, or commit time to other daily routines while still receiving treatment.
 At Asheville Recovery Center, we offer intensive outpatient programs for our clients who are ready to begin their transition back into work, school, and home life, but who still need regular support and therapy as they walk their recovery journey.

 Intensive Outpatient Program